byuccl/ddr_rowhammer/experiments.md

 The goal of this experiment was to find bits on both boards vulnerable to the rowhammer effect.
 When we first started running the [rowhammer tester](https://github.com/antmicro/rowhammer-tester), we had to modify the output file to also include the bank as it included errors from all banks grouped together in rows, no way of telling which error belonged to which bank although we knew the row number.
 The command we've been using disables the refresher, writing with pattern all 0's.
 These are the tests I've found so far, I believe there are more on the NUC.

-* Irradiated Nexys4ddr: We have rowhammer data up to the entire bank 0 for the nexys4ddr.
+* Irradiated Nexys4ddr (#57): We have rowhammer data up to the entire bank 0 for the nexys4ddr.
 These are on Tyler's computer.
-* Irradiated Nexys Video: We have rowhammer data up to row 12182 out of 32768 rows.
+* Irradiated Nexys Video (BYU-ARTIX-020): We have rowhammer data up to row 12182 out of 32768 rows.
 These are on Tyler's computer.
-* Irradiated antmicro datacenter: We are currently running the rowhammer on this (Mem 1).
+* Irradiated antmicro datacenter (ddr #10): We ran the rowhammer test on this (Mem 1).
 The generated logs are on Rami's computer, the test was stopped at row 18143 due to the flooding, and the logs were sent to Taylor.
 We also ran a test on Mem 2 that reached 24486 rows, it is on Rami's computer and also on Tyler's.

 The json script is organized via read_count, pair of rows attacked, and in errors_in_rows we have bank number, row number, column number, and a list of all bits that flipped in the column.
 An example log from the nexys4ddr scripts is a json file with the following: